gee-community/arcgis-earthengine-toolbox/docs/index.md

-# ArcGIS Earth Engine Connector
+# GEE Connector
-An ArcPro Python toolbox for connection to Google Earth Engine (GEE) through the GEE Python API.
+An ArcPro Python toolbox for connection to Google Earth Engine (GEE) through the Earth Engine Python API.

 ## Introduction
-ArcGIS Earth Engine Connector is a Python toolbox for ArcGIS that seamlessly connects the Google Earth Engine Python API with ArcPro.
+GEE Connector seamlessly connects the Google Earth Engine Python API with ArcPro.
 This integration empowers ArcGIS users to explore, download, analyze, and visualize an extensive repository of Google Earth Engine datasets directly within ArcPro, while also enabling the upload of local datasets to Google Earth Engine assets.
-ArcGIS Earth Engine Connector provides a powerful, no-code solution for big data analytics, combining the strengths of both platforms for an enhanced, efficient workflow.
+GEE Connector provides a powerful, no-code solution for big data analytics, combining the strengths of both platforms for an enhanced, efficient workflow.

 ## Key Features

+In the current version, GEE Connector provides a set of tools organized into four main categories to help you work with Google Earth Engine data within ArcGIS Pro.
+These tools enable authentication, data exploration, data management, and advanced processing capabilities without requiring coding knowledge.
+Below is a complete list of the available tools:

  - Authentication Tools
     - Authenticate Earth Engine
     - Check or Change Project ID